A shelter for chameleon will ever be completed without adding some plants.

 We looked for plants that will fit chameleon’s natural habitat online and finally came up with our best 15 picks.
 That includes:

-- In a single purchase, you will get four different plants for your chameleon.
+- You will get four different plants for your chameleon in a single purchase.
 Costa Farms put up a plant collection list to choose from.
 Pick the set of plants that will be right for your pet’s needs.
 The availability of the plants will depend on the time of year.

-- Each plant will be handpicked by the manufacturer.
+- The manufacturer will handpick each plant.
 It will come to your door fresh and blooming, ready to put in a chameleon’s habitat.
 The plants can also be a beautiful décor in the house.

 - They are easily adaptable to any room light level from low to bright light.
-You can so bring the pet in any place of your house together with these plants.
+You can bring the pet to any place of your house together with these plants.

 - This houseplant collection helps to purify the air in your pet’s habitat by reducing indoor pollutants like ammonia.
-Avoid overwatering the plants for most of them do not want to be sunk on the water for less than an hour.
+Avoid overwatering the plants, for most of them do not want to be sunk in the water for less than an hour.